mekkablue/Glyphs-Scripts/README.txt

 Metrics
 Copy sidebearings: steals the sidebearing values from a 2nd font.
 Needs Vanilla.
+Export Kerning CSV to Desktop: exports a CSV to the Desktop containing all kerning pairs ("mastername;left;right;kerningvalue").
+Export Metrics CSV to Desktop: exports a CSV to the Desktop containing all LSB, RSB and width values ("glyphname;mastername;LSB;RSB;width").

 OpenType
 Make OT Class from selected glyphs: GUI for creating a new OT class with the selected glyphs.
 Needs Vanilla.